KaremMohamed0010/App/README.md

-# This is Dockerized for dotnet core app as part from my learning devops
+# This is Dockerized dotnet core app as part from my learning devops

+i builded using DotNet Core 7 and Docker 3